al7xia/al7xia.github.io/index.md

 * Lab 3 Part 2

     Lab 3 in general was my favorite lab to do because of how interesting it was to test each of the calculators.
 The date difference calculator was very fun to use because I was able to put my own birthday to see how many days I’ve been alive.
-It was also a very tedious lab to do because we had to make sure we typed out the correct formula.
+It was also a very tedious lab to do because we had to make sure we typed out the correct formula which was very long.
 In the end I learned about writing function definitions and had a lot of fun doing it.

 * Lab 4 Part 2